FinalFactory/documentation/docs/intro.md

 - **Discord**: Join the community on Discord to get help, share ideas, and discuss your projects with other users.
 This is a great place to find real-time assistance and to connect with others using the asset.

 - **Email Support**: If you have specific questions or need personalized help, don't hesitate to reach out via email.
-You can find the email address on the [[support]]
+You can find the email address on the [Support](./support)

 ## Stay Updated